wu87988622/ohara/docs/src/manager_dev_guide.rst

 Prepush
 ^^^^^^^

-  We also provide a npm script to run all the tests (both client and server unit tests and e2e tests) lint, and format all the JS files with.
+  We also provide a npm script to run Client's unit test, linting, and format all the JavaScript files with.
-  **Ideally, you’d run this before pushing your code to the remote repo:**
+  **Ideally, you'd run this before pushing your code to the remote repo:**

   .. code-block:: console